Hole Digging 101

 - Requires little physical effort to operate

 To use the garden auger, screw in the auger into a power drill just like any other drill bit would be installed.
-If the auger has a non-slip hex head (ideal for reducing slippage in the drill), ensure the flat portion of the hex is tightening again the drill chuck.
+If the auger has a non-slip hex head (ideal for reducing slippage in the drill), ensure the flat portion of the hex is tightening against the drill chuck.
 Set the drill’s clutch and have the drill set on slow speed to prevent twisting.
 When ready to dig, simply point the auger at the ground where the hole (s) should be and pull the trigger.
 Utilizing a drill with a second side handle is preferred for better control in tougher soil conditions.

 The auger should slide through the soil easily, creating a hole.
 The hole might backfill a little, but the soil inside the hole should be loose and easy to remove.
 Once ideal depth is achieved, simply remove the auger from the hole, plant, and backfill with the loose soil left around the edge of the hole.
 You will no longer have to break up clumps of soil created from using a spade.